manojsillak/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

 The PID(processId) for systemd is 1 by default.

-**Few basic process commands:** ps : to check the realtime running processess top : to check detailed info about the running processess.
+**Few basic process commands:** ps : to check the realtime running processes. top : to check detailed info about the running processes.

+**Process types:**
+Running process(R): the process that is currecntly in running on cpu and can be check using ps or top command.
+Sleeping process(S): process is waiting for an event, user input, disk space or network response.
+Uninterruptible Sleep (D): can not be interupted or kill easily.Many D state processes usually indicate storage or network problems.
+Zombie (Z): process has finished the execution but not exited.consuming no cpu/memory but still has pid. ps aux | grep Z

 systemd commands:
 systemctl start nginx:start nginx